16 November 2018

 You can have the best possible CV and portfolio on paper but if you’re unable to effectively convey your ideas and personality during a pitch then this can severely limit how well you are able to perform.

-Here at Ariad, we look for three main characteristics from prospective consul-tants.
-If you are able to tick those three boxes in the interview then you are sure to pique our interest.
+Here at Ariad, we look for three main characteristics from prospective consultants.
+Ticking those three boxes in the interview will be sure to impress.

 Empathy is crucial in the making of any good consultant.
 It is the ability to understand the decision making process that has led a company to where they are today that allows you to help them tackle their issues moving forward.